sourcesoldier/grav-plugin-tidyhtml/README.md

 # Usage

-The plugin is enabled by default, if you want to disable it make sure to place a `tidyhtml.yaml` file in the `user/config/plugins/` directory
+The plugin is enabled by default, if you want to disable it make sure to place a `tidyhtml.yaml` file in the `user/config/plugins/` directory.
-# Things still missing

-- Using the blueprint.yaml to specify the config settings
-- Making sure the php extension is available before running the method
+Most of the settings already applied to the defaults are most common to the HTML5 standard.
+Checkout the plugin settings in the admin panel to modify the settings to your needs.